Mazharrr/Paint-Wars/README.md

 Hello everyone,

-PaintWars is a fast-paced but accessible game that hobbyists and newcomers can casually enjoy in their spare time.
+PaintWars is a fast-paced yet accessible game that hobbyists and newcomers can casually enjoy in their spare time.
 As a modern spinoff of the classic arcade game Bomberman, we've added new mechanics to make PaintWars distinct and one to call our own.

 This project was a great opportunity for us to leverage our understanding and implementation of React and Redux while also exploring some libraries we hadn’t used before.